 Begin intramedullary infusion

-First, instill intramedullary anesthesia (for a conscious patient): Slowly (over 2 minutes) infuse 3 to 5 mL of 2 % preservative-free IV lidocaine, stopping when the pain is gone (maximum dose 0.025 mL/kg, or 40 mg [2 mL]).
+First, instill intramedullary anesthesia (for a conscious patient): In adults, slowly (over 2 to 3 minutes) infuse 2 mL of 2 % preservative-free IV lidocaine (40 mg), may repeat 20-mg doses until pain stops (maximum total dose 100 mg [5 mL]).
+For children, slowly infuse 0.5 mg/kg (0.025 mL/kg) for a maximum of 20 mg (1 mL).
 Wait 1 minute, and then flush with 5 to 10 mL of normal saline.

 Dress the site